ShannaBadhesha/Final_project/README.md

 Create a txt file using Microsoft Excel with the Sample IDs and their condition.
 The Sample IDs should be in the same order as the merged_file.txt otherwise DESeq2 will not accept the file.

 ## DESeq2 Vignette

+## Known Issues
+The original dataset included over 500 samples.
+I narrowed it down to 300 and then further narrowed it down to 40 samples for the analysis.
+Since there were no filters avaliable, I chose 20 samples for each group at random to speed up the process of the analysis.

+## Conclusions